nobaigiobaitsi/nobaigiobaitsi/README.md

 ### [Greekend Transfers](https://www.greekendtransfers.com/)
-An actual site for the greek company Greekend Transfers that specializes in premium transfers and rentals.It is a modern, responsive landing page built with React + Vite.
+A live site for the greek company Greekend Transfers that specializes in premium transfers and rentals.
+It is a modern, responsive landing page built with React + Vite.
 Every day, I try to add something new to further my support in the company.
 Here is the [code](https://github.com/nobaigiobaitsi/cars-transfer.git).